clariceabreu/artificial-neural-networks/README.md

 PS: if the parameters tests are run the default values will be overwritten by the tests results.

 ## Outputs:
-- initial_parameters.txt: has all the initial parameters used to train the model, i.e. alhpa, number of perceptron in hidden layer, activation functions
+- `initial_parameters.txt`: has all the initial parameters used to train the model, i.e. alhpa, number of perceptron in hidden layer, activation functions
-- initial_weights.txt: has all the ramdom initial weights used to start the training
+- `initial_weights.txt`: has all the ramdom initial weights used to start the training
-- train_model.txt: has the weights for each epoch of the training
+- `train_model.txt`: has the weights for each epoch of the training
-- train_errors.txt: has the mean square error of each epoch (used to plot the graph)
+- `train_errors.txt`: has the mean square error of each epoch (used to plot the graph)
-- validation_errors.txt: has the mean square error of each time the model is validated (when the earlyStop is set to true)
+- `validation_errors.txt`: has the mean square error of each time the model is validated (when the earlyStop is set to true)
-- model_output.txt: the final output of the model test.
+- `model_output.txt`: the final output of the model test.
-- model_confusion_matrix.txt: the confusion matrix generated when the model is tested.
+- `model_confusion_matrix.txt`: the confusion matrix generated when the model is tested.
-- final_weights.txt: has all the final weights for each synapses between percetrons
+- `final_weights.txt`: has all the final weights for each synapses between percetrons
-- tests_summary.txt: has the result of each iteration of the parameters tests
+- `tests_summary.txt`: has the result of each iteration of the parameters tests